Former MP Mathew Lempurkel Arrested Over Unrest in Laikipia

 Former Laikipia North Member of Parliament Mathew Lempurkel has been arrested over unrest in Laikipia Nature Conservancy.

-The MP was reportedly arrested at his home in Rongai, Kajiado County, on Wednesday and whisked to the Directorate of Criminal Investigations (DCI) headquarters in Nairobi for questioning.
+Lempurkel was arrested at his home in Rongai, Kajiado County, on Wednesday and whisked to the Directorate of Criminal Investigations (DCI) headquarters in Nairobi for questioning.

 The county was recently declared a security zone following bandit attacks that have left residents displaced and several police officers injured.